 The wonderful electric kettle is incredibly easy to use, thanks to its straightforward design.
 It’s a solid model that works exactly as advertised.
 It comes with a sizable capacity that’s sufficient tea for one or two (or more)…yes, I’ve used it to make tea before, and I can confidently confirm this.

 Similar to my first Ovente, this one is powered by up to 1,100Watts, enabling it to heat your water much faster than other models.
-And on comparing it to my favorite stovetop models (I’ll give you the list later…keep reading), I noted that it’s up to 8% more energy efficient!
+But, your water needs to be softened before it gets heat faster.
+On comparing it to my favorite stovetop models (I’ll give you the list later…keep reading), I noted that it’s up to 8% more energy efficient!

 Similar to all the most electric kettles out there, it also comes with a heated base that you can easily lift for a convenient cord-free filling and pouring.

 Among the features I liked most in this model include the auto shutoff feature, stay-cool handle, and power indicator light.